gbowne1/AgiliZenti/README.md

 Bootstrapped with Create-React-App v5 aka react-scripts

+If you would like to contribute to this repository, please read our [Contributing](https://github.com/gbowne1/AgiliZenti/blob/main/CONTRIBUTING.md) document.
+We welcome your pull requests here.
+We do not

 We recommend using this with Node 18.15.0

+You should already be familiar with React 17 and or 18, JavaScript ES5/ES6/ES7 and JSX.

-The backend of this project is currently under construction so please use the Create React App development server by running:
-`npm start` inside the root of the project folder after installing with `npm i` or `npm install`.
+This is not hosted anywhere yet and the backend of this project is currently under construction so please use the Create React App development server by running`npm start` inside the root of the project folder after installing with `npm i` or `npm install`.

+This is not hosted anywhere yet

+If you would like something to work on, there are plenty of TODO's here <https://github.com/gbowne1/AgiliZenti/blob/main/TODO.md>